 We will be starting the triathlon at 8 AM.
-We will proceed by age groups beginning with the oldest (13-15) and ending with the youngest (6 & Under).
+We will proceed by age groups beginning with the oldest (13-16) and ending with the youngest (3-6).

-There will be many waves in each age group but your athlete must be at the event no less than one hour before the FIRST wave in his/her age group to allow time to set up his/her transition area and be ready to swim.
+There will be many waves in each age group but your athlete must be at the event no less than one hour before the FIRST wave in their age group to allow time to set up their transition area and be ready to swim.

 Age Group Wave Start Times:

 These will be published the week leading up to the event.
 All swim waves will have two swimmers per lane in the pool.

-Please be sure your young athlete knows how many bike/run laps he/she needs to do.
-Volunteers will attempt to help count laps of athletes from 7 through 15 using bracelets on the wrist and bib colors.
-However, it is the responsibility of each athlete to count his/her laps and get the bracelets.
+Please be sure your young athlete knows how many bike/run laps they needs to do.
+Volunteers will attempt to help count laps of athletes from 7 through 16 using bracelets on the wrist and bib colors.
+However, it is the responsibility of each athlete to count their laps and get the bracelets.

 In the sport of triathlon the Transition Area is like home base for the swim, bike, and run.
 The athlete passes through the Transition Area twice during the event.
 In the Transition Area the athlete moves from the swim (or run for the Duathlon) to the bike; and then from the bike to the run.